forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

   endCharacterOffset=27>recipient</walkthrough-editor-select-line>
 settings.

-## Install Forseti
+## Deploy Forseti
 Now that you have updated your configuration settings, you are ready to install Forseti.

-This will be done using Terraform, which comes preinstalled with this Cloud Shell.
+This will be done using Terraform, which comes pre-installed with this Cloud Shell Walkthrough.

 ### Initialize Terraform
 To download the Forseti module, you will need to initialize Terraform: